Quick-Links:

 1906-1909 was the most successful era for Koca Nola in part because Austin borrowed a page from the marketing strategies of Coca-Cola, Pepsi-Cola, and Hires Root Beer, and gave away free merchandise advertising his soda.
 Merchandise from the company's Premium Plan catalog included calendars, match safes, watch fobs, lady's face powder boxes, pocket mirrors, thermometers, and trade cards.
 These items featured Koca Nola inscriptions and are rare collectibles today.

 Just when it seemed that Koca Nola would sweep the country, catastrophe struck from the U. S. District Attorney's office.
 On July 3, 1909, the U. S. District Attorney filed charges against the company claiming that Koca Nola syrup contained cocaine.
-Inspectors from the Department of Agriculture had intercepted a one-gallon jug of Koca Nola syrup shipped from the Atlanta headquarters to a destination somewhere in the Anacostia section of the District of Columbia.
+Inspectors from the Department of Agriculture had intercepted a one-gallon jug of Koca Nola syrup shipped from the Atlanta Headquarters to a destination somewhere in the Anacostia section of the District of Columbia.
 The jug's label declared the contents were "Delicious, Dopeless Koca Nola, The Great Tonic Drink," and had been bottled under the regulations of the Pure Food and Drugs Act of 1906.
 Tests by government chemists showed that the syrup contained cocaine.
-Austin vigorously denied the charge, citing an independent analysis of the syrup at other labs, including the Georgia State facility "who pronounced our sirup (sic) to be entirely free from cocaine."
+Austin vigorously denied the charge, citing an independent analysis of the syrup at other labs, including the Georgia State facility "who pronounced our sirip (sic) to be entirely free from cocaine."
 During the trial, however, an expert witness for the Department of Agriculture testified that "drinkers of Koca Nola would soon acquire the cocaine habit and become wrecks."
 Judge Newman agreed with this and other testimony and found Austin guilty on four counts (each carrying a $25.00 fine), including failing to declare the presence of cocaine, and adulteration.

 This setback for Austin was the beginning of the end for his Koca Nola Company.
 Once word was out that his soda had cocaine in it, consumers quit buying it and one-by-one the franchises went out of business due to declining sales.
-The Koca Nola Company filed for bankruptcy November 24, 1910, but managed to hang around until 1914 before fading from the scene.
+The Koca Nola Company filed for bankruptcy November 24, 1910, but managed to hang around until 1918 before fading from the scene.

 Interestingly, James Esposito of Philadelphia, Pennsylvania, continued to market Koca Nola soda for several years after the demise of the Atlanta home office.
 It is as yet unknown where he purchased his syrup.
 Esposito had been in the soda water manufacturing business for a full decade before he obtained his Koca Nola franchise in 1905.
 Koca Nola was one of his best sellers, if not the best.
-In 1912 he was sued by the Coca-Cola Company to prevent him from using the Koca Nola name.
-After a judge ruled against Esposito, he changed his product's name to "Espo Soda," but the judge disallowed that name too.
-The judge ultimately allowed the soda to be named "Primo Cola," though, apparently not realizing the word "primo" means "first" in Italian (the Esposito family were Italian immigrants).
-So, with its new Primo Cola name, Koca Nola continued to be sold for a few more years thru the shrewd leadership of James Esposito.

 Here's an incredible assortment of Esposito's Hutchinson bottles.
 The embossed lettering has been painted to make it easier to read.
 (Photo: R. J. Brown)